 * * * * *

-Kule ghostwrites in any genre of non-fiction or fiction on request and commission.
-Currently, he works from his home office in Clearwater, Florida, but, in his words, “… my passport yearns for more nation-stamps, and my bags can be packed on a moment’s notice!”
+Ronald Joseph Kule ghostwrites in any genre of non-fiction or fiction by request and on commission.
+Ne works from his home office in Clearwater, Florida, but, in his words, “… my passport yearns for more nation-stamps, and my bags can be packed on a moment’s notice!”

 © 2019 by Ronald Joseph Kule and KuleBooks LLC.
 Reserved.